 So long term, I think it is inevitable that all of our power will come from solar.
 All the energy in fossil fuels is essentially ancient sunlight, captured by inefficient photosynthesis and geological happenstance.

-My research is directed towards trying to understand and design new materials for solar cells.
+My research is in trying to understand and design new materials for solar cells.
 By using computational chemistry and materials science techniques we try to understand how novel solar cells work (in particular, what limits their efficiency or longevity), and how we can make them better.
 These new solar cells are typically more complex than Silicon cells – relying on a subtle interplay of multiple elements in a particular crystal structure or fiendishly complex molecules dreamt up by an organic chemist.

 I work with computational physics techniques.
 The equations which govern the behaviour of our everyday materials are simple to write down, but impossible to solve exactly for any but the most trivial of examples.
 Instead we rely on computational algorithms to numerically solve approximate models for the real system.
 Even very limited and flawed solutions of small systems can require absolutely stunning amounts of computer time.
 Validating (against reality) these models and understanding the limits of the techniques available, is what I spend the majority of my time doing.